Creamy Bisque of Roasted Red Garnet Yams

 Yams get their place in the spotlight with this beautiful, sumptuous soup.

-- 6 medium red garnet yams, scrubbed Add to list
+- 6 red garnet yams, scrubbed Add to list

 - 1 pound silken or soft tofu, drained Add to list